-Resources
+Resources and Templates

 Below is a collection of resources related to written language, administrative responsibilities, policies, templates etc. that may be openly accessed.
 Please always consult with your administrators, overseeing physicians, local and state laws when creating these documents.